All Episodes

 tucker carlson

-Walk through in clinical Detail the torture that this man endured before the cross.
+Walk through in clinical detail the torture that this man endured before the cross.

 jeremiah johnston

-Even though I've, I mean, I've published 250,000 words and academic works on the resurrection and on the physical torment of Jesus.
+Tucker, it's something I'm still learning about because it takes my breath away, even though I've I mean, I've I've published 250,000 words and academic works on the resurrection and on the physical torment of Jesus.

 I've published several popular books on it.